sthaid/proj_neutron/README.txt

   - Recommended bias voltage - 1400V (proportional mode)

 Notes regarding the Ludlum 2929:
 - The Ludlum 2929 is intended to count Alpha and Beta-Gamma.
-And the pulse height analyzer is factory calibrated to be used with the Model 43-10-1 Alpha/Beta Sample Counter.
+And the hardware pulse height analyzer is factory calibrated to be used with the Model 43-10-1 Alpha/Beta Sample Counter.
 - I chose the Ludlim 2929 because of it provides the rear panel Amp-Out connection;
-  which I use with the ADC and software to analyze pulse height.
+  which I use with the ADC and software to scan the signal for pulses.
 - The Ludlum 2929 manual contains a Calibration Procedures section; which describes how to calibrate the Beta pulse threshold/window, and the Alpha threshold.
 It may be possible to change the Ludlum calibration for use with the SI-19N neutron detector tube.
-But, the procedure is complex, and I do not recomend this approach.
+But, the procedure is complicated, and I do not recomend this approach.

 Notes regarding the Measurement-Computing-USB-204 ADC
 - The 500k samples/sec ADC rate is achieved only if the ADC is configured for 1 channel.